zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-intro.md

 [Anomaly Detection Demonstration Video](youtube:aL_05XKProc)

 The first version of *OCI Anomaly Detection Service* which is serverless, multi-tenant service, will cover multivariate *time series data, accessible over public REST APIs* by authenticated users via OCI CLI, SDK or Cloud Console.

+This workshop contains 3 required lab sessions for user to get familiar with required data, and the full cycle of building the anomaly detection model and make predictions, and 2 optional advanced sessions that help in-depth users to seamlessly integrate our services and understand how the training data should be prepared.

 *Estimated Lab Time*: 60 minutes